Investigating Long-term Training for Remote Sensing Object Detection: Experiments

-\textbf{Training details.} We chose PyTorch and MMDetection / MMRotate \cite{zhou2022mmrotate} for implementing our method and baseline architectures.
-For model optimization, SGD (Stochastic Gradient Descent) is used with momentum of weight 0.9, weight decay 0.0001, and batch size 8.
+\textbf{Training details.} We chose PyTorch and MMDetection \cite{chen2019mmdetection} / MMRotate \cite{zhou2022mmrotate} for implementing our method and baseline architectures.
+For model optimization, SGD (Stochastic Gradient Descent) \cite{amari1993backpropagation, zinkevich2010parallelized} is used with momentum of weight 0.9, weight decay 0.0001, and batch size 8.
 The initial learning rate is set to 0.005 for all detectors.
-To enhance the stability and convergence of our training process, we utilize a linear learning rate warm-up strategy over the initial 500 iterations, during which the learning rate increases linearly from zero to 33\% of the maximum learning rate.
+To enhance the stability and convergence of our training process, we utilize a linear learning rate warm-up strategy \cite{kalra2024warmup} over the initial 500 iterations, during which the learning rate increases linearly from zero to 33\% of the maximum learning rate.
 The learning rate decayed by 1/4 after the 12th epoch.
-To prevent gradient explosion, L2 norm-based gradient clipping is used with a maximum norm of 35.
-We apply the following data transformations for training: `RResize', `RRandomFlip', `Normalize', and `Pad'.
-For testing, `MultiScaleFlipAug' is used as well.
-For a fair comparison, we set the value of the random seed to 0.
+To prevent gradient explosion, L2 norm-based gradient clipping \cite{zhang2019gradient} is used with a maximum norm of 35.
+We apply the following data transformations for training: `\footnote{RResize is a rotation-aware resizing operation designed for resizing images and their associated oriented bounding boxes.
+For DOTA, it adapts the input to a predefined size, 1024x1024 while maintaining the aspect ratio.
+Similarly, for DIOR-R, it adjusts all inputs to a uniform target size, 800x800 while maintaining the aspect ratio.
+RResize is critical for efficient batching and optimized memory usage.}RResize', `\footnote{RRandomFlip is a rotation-aware data augmentation technique that randomly flips images along specified axes (horizontal, vertical, or diagonal directions) while ensuring that the corresponding oriented bounding boxes are updated accordingly.
+For both DOTA and DIOR datasets, we consider all three directions with probability 0.25 in RRandomFlip.}RRandomFlip', and `\footnote{All images are normalized per each color channel (R/G/B) with means [123.68, 116.28, 103.53] and standard deviations [58.40, 57.12, 57.38].}Normalize' \cite{zhou2022mmrotate}.
+For a fair comparison, we set the value of the random seed to 0 during experiments.

 To demonstrate the effectiveness of the proposed method, we compare it against (a) full training and (b) `Frozen Backbone' \cite{vasconcelos2022proper}.
 In (a), the backbone is always fine-tuned every training epoch, which requires the highest computing resources.
 Meanwhile, in (b), the backbone is never fine-tuned (i.e. always frozen), leading to minimal resource usage.
 Our method balances the extremes of (a) and (b).
 Precisely, our approach can be seen as a generalized version of (a) and (b): \begin{itemize} \item If $\rho$ equals 1, our method is equivalent to (a); \item If $\rho$ equals $\infty$, our method is equivalent to (b). \end{itemize}